openedx/docs.openedx.org/source/educators/concepts/data/learner_data.rst

 Guidance for Working with Personal Information
 **********************************************

-The information that your Open edX instance collects from site registrants includes personal information that can be used to identify, contact, and locate individuals.
+The information that your instance collects from site registrants includes personal information that can be used to identify, contact, and locate individuals.
 This information is available to course team members with the Admin or Staff role for the learners who are enrolled in their courses.